david-torres/scrapbots/README.md

 ### Actions

-You may perform the following actions any number of times:
+You may perform the following actions any number of times during your Main Phase:

 - Gain Scrap
 - Buy cards from the Market